 1. braking on approching a green traffic light, on the mistaken principle that ‘it might turn to red’.
 This is what the orange light is for, to prepare you to stop.
 The green light means Go.
 This behaviour can lead to frustrated drivers overtaking or ‘undertaking’ to catch the green light that the slowcoach seems intent on missing.

-These bugbears are due to the failure of drivers to revise The Highway Code.
+These bugbears are due to the failure of drivers to revisit The Highway Code.
 When did you last buy one?
 You no longer need to.
 The Highway Code is available for free download.
 Do you know the meaning of the copious signposts on the roads you frequent?
 Why not begin by revising the common ones you meet, and improving your observational skills in the process?

 6. not using wing mirrors.
 Overtaking is not the most dangerous manoeuvre on the road, but turning right is.
 The offside mirror is ‘the life-saver’ if it is used before turning right.
 It is also essential before pulling out to overtake, and another bugbear is those drivers 1. who don’t use it and pull out just as the following vehicle is overtaking, or 2. who do use and see the following vehicle has pulled out to overtake, so they take the opportunity themselves to overtake and pull out in front of the overtaking vehicle.

 7. a driver using a mobile phone, which can be more dangerous than driving with too much alcohol, and makes the driver slow down while using it.
 Unusually slow driving may be a hint that the driver is on their mobile phone.
 This lack of attention caused by their mobile phone extends to their lack of attention to realise that dashcams on other vehicles can capture them on their phone.
 Do they not realise this?
-If not, are such people fit to be handling the most lethal item the average person uses on a regular basis?
+If not, are such people fit to be driving the most lethal item the average person uses on a regular basis?

 There are more bugbears, but these are enough to consider for the present.
 Possibly I should declare an interest.
 I have been a member of the Institute of Advanced Motorists for almost three decades and as a Senior Observer I have taught Advanced Motoring.